 - Fishing sea eagles in a variety of locations around Lauvsnes, Flatanger.
-The birds are attracted by "chumming" with fish parts but are often seen catching fish directly from near the water's surface.
-Two morning and two evening sessions to correspond with good light and periods when the eagles are active. - Red squirrels and a variety of woodland birds, photographed from permanent hides with natural-looking feeding stations.
-Three, five-hour sessions. - Woodland photography with birch and other deciduous trees leafing out, and flowers of the boreal forest. - Landscapes featuring the shore, sea and sky. - An introduction to Wenche's and Niall's particular brands of multiple-exposure photography. - Regular critique sessions group and private.
+The birds are attracted by "chumming" with whole fish and dive to pick the fish from the water's surface.
+Two four 3-4 hour sessions to correspond with good light and periods when the eagles are active. - Golden eagle photography at an established bait site, from a hide.
+Two pre-dawn to afternoon sessions - Red squirrels and a variety of woodland birds, photographed from permanent hides with natural-looking feeding stations.
+Minimum of two, five-hour sessions - Landscapes featuring the shore, sea and sky - An introduction to Wenche's and Niall's particular brands of multiple-exposure photography - Regular critique sessions group and private

-66 Ole Martin and Wenche's guest book reads like a who's-who of the nature photography scene.
+C Ole Martin and Wenche's guest book reads like a who's-who of the nature photography scene.
 And for good reason.
+99